-If you are a graduate of Social Sciences or another Human Services program and want to gain professional qualifications in social work, this postgraduate course is a strong choice.
+If you are a graduate of Social Sciences or another Human Services program and want to gain professional degrees in social work, this postgraduate program is a strong choice.

 Explore a wide range of fascinating topics in applied social sciences, like the impacts of ageing, alcohol and drug use, empowerment in the workplace, personality, therapies, equity and access, tourism management and urban management.